 Orchids do like a little humidity, especially in the winter when heating zaps the air of moisture.
 I grow mine in a bathroom, or over the kitchen sink so the humidity is taken care of for me there!
 Another option is to mist a few times a day, or to create a pebble tray for your orchids to sit on.
 Fill the tray with water to just below the tops of the pebbles, and set the pots on top.
 This will keep the air humid around the plants.
 Use distilled water to keep from getting that yucky white deposit on your pretty pebbles.
 (Dollar store sells pretty pebbles!)
 Here is a YouTube video from ‘Growing Wisdom’ on how to make humidity trays for your plants!

-Lighting for Orchids Indoors
+Light for Orchids Indoors

 This is the most important condition to get right for your orchids to bloom.
 Medium to bright light is best.
 I grow mine in a frosted glass window, so it always gets bright light without getting direct sun.
 West or east facing is ideal, and not too far from a window.
+So to sum up, bright but indirect is the best kind of light for orchids indoors.